-- 1. To sensitize students about the special counseling needs or concerns in different stages of life -span. - 2.
-To provide an opportunity to understand the applications of Counseling to Handle special concerns of Counseling in different area of life. - 3.
+- a.
+To sensitize students about the special counseling needs or concerns in different stages of life -span. - b.
+To provide an opportunity to understand the applications of Counseling to Handle special concerns of Counseling in different area of life. - c.
+To focus on career, personal and vocational counseling - d.
 To learn to organize Counseling programs to handle special concerns in Different settings viz., School, college, community and so on.